MikeNM/GettingandCleaningData/Codebook.md

 Details
 ________
-Values for all non-identifier variables (those other than subject and activity) are normalized.
-Those beginning with “time.” are time domain, those that begin with “frequency.” are frequency domain. ~~
+Values for all non-identifier variables (those other than subject and activity) are normalized [-1,1].
+Those beginning with “time.” are time domain, those that begin with “frequency.” are frequency domain.

 Source
 ______